joshbegley/nyt-latest/previous.md

 `The former Arsenal head coach chose San Diego partly for its growth potential under new ownership.`\
 https://nytimes.com/athletic/5958337/2024/12/30/san-diego-wave-jonas-eidevall/

-**After Judge’s Split Ruling, M.T.A.
-Says Congestion Pricing Will Begin**\
+**After Judicial Ruling, M.T.A.
+Says Congestion Pricing to Begin on Sunday**\
-`The decision in a lawsuit brought by the State of New Jersey prompted a dispute between New York and New Jersey over whether the plan to toll drivers could start on Sunday.`\
+`The decision in a lawsuit brought by the State of New Jersey meant that the tolling plan could go ahead as planned, New York said.
+A lawyer for New Jersey disagreed.`\
 https://nytimes.com/2024/12/30/nyregion/nyc-congestion-pricing-lawsuit.html

 **‘Hanging Out With Jimmy Carter,’ Biden Faces the Echoes of History**\